algolia/algolia-react-boilerplate/assetGenerator/readme.md

 The assets that can be generated are defined in the `assetTemplate.js` file.
 They are as follows:

 - `banner`: Generates the custom data JSON to be returned by a banner rule
+- `injectedNoCta`: Generates the custom data JSON to be returned by a injected no-Cta rule

 ## Customizing & Creating Asset Definitions